Sanchitp990/Course/Web Development/Back-End Development/Python/Chapter - 03 Variables and DataTypes/Chapter - 03 Variables and DataTypes.md

 ## Variables in Python

-In Python our even every programming language the defination of variables is almost same which is : *Variable in Programming is a named storage location that holds a value or data.
+In Python our even every programming language the defination of variables is almost same which is : "*Variable in Programming is a named storage location that holds a value or data.
 These values can change during the execution of a program, hence the term "variable."
 Variables are essential for storing and manipulating data in computer programs.
-A variable is the basic building block of a program that can be used in expressions as a substitute in place of the value it stores.*
+A variable is the basic building block of a program that can be used in expressions as a substitute in place of the value it stores.*"

 <ins>***OR***</ins>

-*A variable is a name given by a programmer that holds a value or data*.
+"*A variable is a name given by a programmer that holds a value or data*".
 For example.

 ```python
 x = 10 # A variable name x which contains value of 10